 How Rate Limiting Works

 The Smokeball API uses the token bucket algorithm.
-Smokeball API partners are assigned a “Burst” and “Rate” Limit.
+Smokeball API partners are assigned a “Burst” and “Rate” Limit.- The burst limit defines the number of requests the API can handle concurrently

 - The rate limit defines the number of allowed requests per second